100 Reasons Why Homework Is Bad

 5. Civic Skills Stuck: Homework overload can make it tough for kids to learn how to be good community members.

-See also 60+ Innovative Qualitative Research Topics for STEM Students
+See also 110+ Brilliant Chemistry Project Topics for BSC Students

 School Environment